shopware5/devdocs/source/developers-guide/rest-api/examples/media/index.md

 ## The configuration for image assignment

 In addition to the image mapping option, it is possible to create new assignments by using the article resource.
 This way generates no child data sets in `s_articles_img` because a product could contain 10.000 variants.
 The generation for each relation would be too slow.
 It is necessary to call a additional API request to generate images for each variant.

 The following example creates a product with two variants.
 The first variant with `"0,2 Liter"` and the second variant with `"0,5 Liter"`.
-In addition a variant image is assigned to the `"0,2 Liter"` variant.
+In addition, a variant image is assigned to the `"0,2 Liter"` variant.

 {% include 'api_badge.twig' with {'route': '/api/articles', 'method': 'POST', 'body': true} %}
 ```json